-For more information, check out the list of 1D (non-image / QR code) barcode scanners from Motorola/Symbol here - you will find online user manuals for each one of those products.
+For more information, check out the barcode scanners from Motorola/Symbol/Zebra here.
+You can find online user manuals for each one of those products from Motorola.

 While warehousing can be run manually, Cetec ERP supports barcoding and scanning which makes the process faster, more accurate, and efficient.
 To use these advanced features, we recommend assigning barcoded bin location labels to each bin location or pallet location in your warehouse.
 If you already have bin locations labeled, feel free to continue to use those.

 To create a new bin location label scheme, navigate to Warehouse » Bin Barcodes.

 Once you are in Print Bin Labels screen, notice that only a thousand labels can be printed per batch.
 Noting the bin naming convention that we recommend – xxx (three or more digits to indicate aisle #) - xxx (three or more digits to indicate section #) - xxx (three or more digits to indicate bin) # e.g. 004-012-089 – enter the number of digits you would like to assign for aisle #, section #, and bin #.
 Once the number of digits has been assigned, enter the range of bin labels to be printed.
 While we call inventory space aisle, section, and bin according to the ascending level of specificity, the specific terms used - “aisle”, “section”, “bin” - are arbitrary.
 Within a warehouse, an aisle refers to the biggest unit of space, a section is a smaller space within an aisle, and a bin is the most specified level of inventory within a section.
 As long as this three units configuration is used to barcode your warehouse, the system does not care how this space is divided.